sbroenne/nhkworldtv-backend/readme.md

 There used to be a public API for getting the program list but this has been retired in favour of the Azure Storage solution.
 If you need to access the file out-side the addon, here is the [link](https://nhkworldtv.azureedge.net/program-list-v2/cache.json).

+The Azure function use its system-managed identity to access Cosmos DB and the storage account.

 ## 1.5.
 CosmosDB Set-up

 There is a an ARM template you can deploy in [sbroennelab.nhkworldtv/arm/cosmosdb-nhkdb](.sbroennelab.nhkworldtv/arm/cosmosdb-nhkdb).
 It will create the CosmosDB **nhkdb** in the resource group **nhkworldtv** in **West Europe** ny default.
 It will create a container **VodProgram**.